SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Generated credential was deleted successfully
 ```

-This application uses all functionality enabled by the Steeltoe CredHub Client, which is virtually all functionality available via the CredHub API.
-Use the navigation across the top of the web application to explore, or keep reading to see what else is demonstrated with this application.
+This application uses all the functionality enabled by the Steeltoe CredHub Client, which is virtually all functionality available through the CredHub API.
+You can either use the navigation across the top of the web application to explore or keep reading to see what else is demonstrated by this application.

-### 4.1.4 Understand Sample
+### 4.1.5 Understand the Sample

-The `CredHubDemo` sample was created using the Visual Studio ASP.NET Core MVC Web Application template, scaled back to remove some of the bells and whistles and then modified to add the Steeltoe libraries.
+The `CredHubDemo` sample was created by using the Visual Studio ASP.NET Core MVC Web Application template, scaled back to remove some unneeded features, and then modified to add the Steeltoe libraries.

 To understand the Steeltoe related changes to generated template code, examine the following files:

-* `CredHubDemo.csproj` - Contains `PackageReference`s for Steeltoe NuGets `Steeltoe.Security.DataProtection.CredHubCore`, `Steeltoe.Management.CloudFoundryCore`, and `Steeltoe.Extensions.Configuration.CloudFoundryCore`.
+* `CredHubDemo.csproj`: Contains the `PackageReference`s for the Steeltoe NuGets `Steeltoe.Security.DataProtection.CredHubCore`, `Steeltoe.Management.CloudFoundryCore`, and `Steeltoe.Extensions.Configuration.CloudFoundryCore`.
-* `Program.cs` - Several changes made:
+* `Program.cs`: Several changes were made:
-  * Manually sets `VCAP_SERVICES` environment variable with a CredHub reference, simulating a service broker operating with an unassisted flow of CredHub integration
+  * Manually set the `VCAP_SERVICES` environment variable with a CredHub reference, simulating a service broker operating with an unassisted flow of CredHub integration.
-  * `.UseCloudFoundryHosting()` for dynamic port binding when running on Cloud Foundry
+  * `.UseCloudFoundryHosting()` for dynamic port binding when running on Cloud Foundry.
-  * `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry
+  * `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry.
-  * `.UseCredHubInterpolation(new LoggerFactory().AddConsole())` to read `VCAP_SERVICES` environment variable and use CredHub to interpolate credentials (if CredHub tokens are found)
+  * `.UseCredHubInterpolation(new LoggerFactory().AddConsole())` to read the `VCAP_SERVICES` environment variable and (if CredHub tokens are found) use CredHub to interpolate credentials.
-* `Startup.cs` - Several changes made:
+* `Startup.cs`: Several changes were made:
-  * Modified the `ConfigureServices()` method:
+  * Modified the `ConfigureServices()` method as follows:
      * `AddCloudFoundryActuators` to include [Steeltoe Management](../steeltoe-management).
-     * `Configure<CredHubOptions>(Configuration.GetSection("CredHubClient"))` to allow easier access to `CredHubClient` config later
+     * `Configure<CredHubOptions>(Configuration.GetSection("CredHubClient"))` to allow easier access to `CredHubClient` config later.
-     * `AddCredHubClient(Configuration, logFactory)` to make the `CredHubClient` available via DI
+     * `AddCredHubClient(Configuration, logFactory)` to make the `CredHubClient` available through dependency injection.
-  * Modified the `Configure()` method to `.UseCloudFoundryActuators()`
+  * Modified the `Configure()` method to `.UseCloudFoundryActuators()`.
 * `HomeController.cs`:
-  * Constructor uses DI-provided `CredHubOptions` to create its own `CredHubClient` using mTLS authentication (or UAA if you alter the configuration)
+  * The constructor uses dependency injection-provided `CredHubOptions` to create its own `CredHubClient` by using mTLS authentication (or UAA if you alter the configuration).
-  * `Index` writes a new `Guid` as a `PasswordCredential`, then deletes it and returns the results in a view
+  * `Index` writes a new `Guid` as a `PasswordCredential` and then deletes it and returns the results in a view.
-  * `Injected` has CredHub generate a new `PasswordCredential`, then deletes it and returns the results in a view
+  * `Injected` has CredHub generate a new `PasswordCredential`and then deletes it and returns the results in a view.
-  * `Interpolate` writes the `JsonCredential` expected by our manually created `VCAP_SERVICES`, then uses CredHub's Interpolate endpoint to replace the `credhub-ref` with the credentials
+  * `Interpolate` writes the `JsonCredential` expected by our manually created `VCAP_SERVICES` and then uses CredHub's Interpolate endpoint to replace the `credhub-ref` with the credentials.
-  * `TestItAll` will set, get, delete, generate and regenerate (as supported) all credential types, but does not return detailed results in a view
+  * `TestItAll` sets, gets, deletes, generates, and regenerates (if supported) all credential types but does not return detailed results in a view.

-> Note: On initial startup, the `.UseCredHubInterpolation` call is expected to fail in the background as the CredHub credential has not been created yet.
+>NOTE: On initial startup, the `.UseCredHubInterpolation` call is expected to fail in the background as the CredHub credential has not been created yet.

 ## 4.2 Usage

 To use the Steeltoe CredHub Client, you must:

-* Have access to a CredHub Server (the client was built against version 1.6.5)
+* Have access to a CredHub Server (the client was built against version 1.6.5).
 * Have credentials for accessing the server with sufficient permissions for your use case:
-  * UAA credentials
+  * UAA credentials.
-  * mTLS certificate and private key (automatically provided when running on Cloud Foundry and parsed by the library)
+  * mTLS certificate and private key (automatically provided when running on Cloud Foundry and parsed by the library).
-* Use the provided methods and constructors to create, inject or just utilize the client as desired
+* Use the provided methods and constructors to create, inject, or utilize the client.

 ### 4.2.1 Add NuGet Reference

 To use this library with ASP.NET Core, add a NuGet reference to `Steeltoe.Security.DataProtection.CredHubCore`.
-For other application types use `Steeltoe.Security.DataProtection.CredHubBase`.
-Most of the functionality resides in `CredHubBase`, the purpose of `CredHubCore` is to provide additional methods for a simpler experience when using ASP.NET Core.
+For other application types, use `Steeltoe.Security.DataProtection.CredHubBase`.
+Most of the functionality resides in `CredHubBase`.
+The purpose of `CredHubCore` is to provide additional methods for a simpler experience when using ASP.NET Core.

-Use the Nuget package manager tools or directly add the appropriate package to your project using the a `PackageReference`:
+Use the Nuget package manager tools or directly add the appropriate package to your project using the a `PackageReference`, as follows:

 ```xml
 <ItemGroup>